 I have been writing seriously since 1987.
 Ten years prior I penned a weekly sports column in a Hawaiian weekly with a byline, Philadelphia Lou.
 I also published a rock-and-roll review tagging myself as one, Deacon Blues.
 At the same time I was tinkering with short stories and novellas.
 After accumulating a number of scripts and story lines I submitted a plethora of query letters and synopsis’ to agents and publishers.
 I entered writing contests and signed up for conferences.
 I earned a second place somewhere and received some other kudos but commercially, nothing really gelled.
 Agents sighed and moaned that I wasn’t a genre writer.
 Publisher rejection letters indicated they were looking for writers who had back up work within legal, mystery or vampire categories.
 Consider, my stories vary, as do plots and premises.
 Plot wise, I’m not a one-trick pony.
 For the record I’ve become disenchanted with writing contests and conferences chock with too many wanna-bes, and as for contests I find them too subjective.

 No quitter here, in 1987 I quit my day job, my earning career, if you will, as a hard-driving businessman, selling off my assets and eventually divorcing a nice woman to further pursue writing.
 While in my 40s, for merit’s sake, I attended college to nail down the specifics of punctuation and composition smoothing over the flaws my parochial education didn’t point out or those warts I never took seriously.
-Over time, despite just a high school education, I’ve done my best to hone this craft as I attempt to breath chutzpah into my stories.
-Fiction writers’ are licensed to embellish and to shamelessly expose characters, to take risks with slippery plots creating the conflict and perhaps to arrive at a conceivable resolution
+Over time, despite just a high school education, I’ve done my best to hone this craft as I attempt to breathe chutzpah into my stories.
+Fiction writers’ are licensed to embellish and to shamelessly expose characters, to take risks with slippery plots creating the conflict, and perhaps to arrive at a conceivable resolution

 I like to think that even within my vilest stories I’ve created characters who boast socially redeeming factors by employing empathy, imagination or even finesse on the part of this writer.